-Fiscal Year 2019 Budget to Actual September 30, 2018 Report (Revenue and Expense)
+Budget to Actual Year-to-date, September 30, 2018 Report

-(30) On September 27, 2018, the Board of Trustees approved the Fiscal Year 2019 Budget Summary for Operations (BSO).
+On September 27, 2018, the Board of Trustees approved the Fiscal Year 2019 Budget Summary for Operations (BSO).
 Appendix B of the BSO requires that budget to actual quarterly reporting, for both revenue and expense, be reported at regular intervals.
 A copy has been filed with the secretary of the Board.